 — British millionaire invests in Lapland

 In just a few years, Sirly Schinmann and Heidi Seikkula have established themselves as experts in the luxury travel business.
 Their hotel Aurora Estate in Ylläsjärvi received the award for Best New Boutique Hotel in Europe in the annual Boutique Hotel Awards last year.
-Thanks to their strong vision, they are now making a new dream come true and open a luxury hotel in Inari.
-The project is being funded by Finnish and international investor.

 “I received an inquiry via LinkedIn, asking if we had time to discuss ideas for a collaboration.
 Rahamarkkinakeskus had signed a lease for a hotel site in Inari, and, at that point, there were two potential financiers.
 We were not the only candidate to operate the hotel, but our concept was very positively received,” Sirly Schinmann explains.